marco-spagnuolo/cloud_compliance_checker/README.md

      region: YOUR_REGION
    ```

+   You can use the following example configuration file for reference: [config.yaml](https://github.com/marco-spagnuolo/cloud_compliance_checker/blob/main/config/config.yaml).

 2. **Run the Go Script**:
    Execute the following command to run the compliance checker:
    ```bash
    go run main.go --config your_config_file.yaml
    ```

 3. **Generate Compliance Report**:
    After the script completes execution, a PDF file named `compliance_report.pdf` will be generated in the root directory of the project.
 This report will contain the results of the compliance checks, detailing any issues or non-compliance found in your AWS environment.